How Many Steps Per Day Should You Walk For Weight Loss?

-Since the Fitbit and other step-counting watches and apps grew in popularity, people have been obsessed with the idea of walking 10,000 steps a day.
-But what are the health benefits of doing this?
-Do you really need to walk 10,000 steps a day in order to be considered 'healthy'?
+Since the Fitbit and other step-counting watches and apps grew in popularity, people have been obsessed with the idea of walking 10,000 steps per day in order to lose weight or to just be overall healthy.
+But 10k steps a day is a lot, and although it seems like it would be beneficial to your health to do so, do you really need to walk 10,000 steps a day in order to lose weight or to be considered 'healthy'?

 Why 10,000 steps?

-So, how many steps should you walk a day?
+How many steps should I walk per day?

 - Mostly inactive and sedentary: 1,000-5,000